Sergio García: PGA Tour

-2019

 In February 2019, García was disqualified from the Saudi International tournament on the European Tour for damaging five greens deliberately in anger during his third round.

 In March 2019, García was involved in another controversy at the WGC-Dell Technologies Match Play.
 García and Matt Kuchar were locked in a quarterfinal duel when things went awry at the par-3 seventh hole.
 Trailing Kuchar by one, García missed a seven-footer for par to win the hole, his ball coming to rest an inch or two away from the cup.
 García went after his putt and gave it a quick-rake, and the ball lipped out.
 Due to the Spaniard's swiftness, Kuchar did not have a chance to concede the putt.
-As such, García lost the hole.
+As a result, García lost the hole.
 Kuchar told the official he wanted to give García the putt, but that cannot be done retroactively.
 García eventually lost 2 up to Kuchar, who went on to play in the finals of the event.

 In April 2019, García missed the cut at the Masters after shooting 73–75, which was won by Tiger Woods, and the missed cut was his 6th straight in a major championship, the longest such streak in his career.

 In July 2019, García was again mired in controversy after throwing his driver at his caddie at the final round of the 2019 Open Championship after a poor drive at the fifth hole at Royal Portrush.
 Later that month, footage emerged of García gouging the teebox after a poor drive on the 16th hole, while competing at the WGC-FedEx St. Jude Invitational event in Memphis.

 In September 2019, García won the KLM Open in Amsterdam with a one-shot win over teenage Danish golfer Nicolai Højgaard.
 This was his sixteenth European Tour win.

-2020

 In January 2020, speaking ahead of the Abu Dhabi HSBC Championship, García revealed that he had ended his association with Callaway after just two years together.

 In October 2020, García won the Sanderson Farms Championship in Mississippi.
 He has now won PGA Tour events in three separate decades.

-Tennis debut

 Also in October 2020, it was announced that García would partner Amer Delić in a semi-professional doubles tournament to be held in Austin, Texas.
 The pair lost their opening match at the Men's UTR Pro Tennis event.